Los Angeles Metro: Metro Rail

-Metro Rail is a rail mass transit system with two subway and four light rail lines.
-As of September 2025, the system runs a total of 121 mi, with 107 stations.
+Metro Rail is an urban rail transit system with four light rail lines and two rapid transit lines.
+As of May 2026, the system runs a total of 125.1 mi, with 110 stations.

 is a light rail line running between Pomona and Long Beach via Downtown Los Angeles.

-is a subway line running between North Hollywood and Downtown Los Angeles.
+is a rapid transit line running between North Hollywood and Downtown Los Angeles.

-is a light rail line running between Westchester and Norwalk, largely in the median of the 105 freeway.
-It provides direct access to Los Angeles International Airport via LAX/Metro Transit Center.
+is a light rail line running between Westchester and Norwalk, largely in the median of Interstate 105.
+It provides direct access to Los Angeles International Airport via the LAX/Metro Transit Center.

-is a subway line running between the Mid-Wilshire district and Downtown Los Angeles.
-Most of its route is shared with the B Line.
-As of August 2025, the line is currently being extended westward.
+is a rapid transit line running between Beverly Hills and Downtown Los Angeles.
+As of May 2026, the line is currently being extended westward.

 is a light rail line running between Santa Monica and East Los Angeles via Downtown Los Angeles.

-is a light rail line running between Expo/Crenshaw and Redondo Beach.
-It also provides direct access to Los Angeles International Airport via LAX/Metro Transit Center.
+is a light rail line running between Expo/Crenshaw and Redondo Beach via Westchester.
+It also provides direct access to Los Angeles International Airport via the LAX/Metro Transit Center.